SPANISH POLITICAL SYSTEM

 In its present democratic form, the Spanish political system is very new, dating from the death of the dictator General Francisco Franco in 1975.
 The current Spanish Constitution was approved in 1978.
 The name chosen for the new two-chamber Spanish Parliament - the Cortes Generales (literally General Courts but rarely translated as such) - reflects the use of the term Cortes since Medieval Times and the addition of the word General signals the nationwide character of the Parliament as the legislatures of some autonomous communities are also labeled "Cortes".

 Furthermore, the tensions between the constituent parts of Spain - which go back centuries - have recently become especially acute in relation to the province of Catalonia which comprises 16% of Spain's population and 19% of its output.
-Following an illegal referendum on independence, the province's political institutions have been suspended and the area is currently ruled directly by the national government.

 Spain is a constitutional monarchy with a hereditary monarch, currently King Felipe VI.
 For all practical purposes, however, the head of the executive is the Prime Minister (formally the Presidente del Gobierno, literally President of the Government).

 On 1 June 2018 when, following the conviction for corruption of leading members of the governing People's Party (PP), the then Prime Minister was deposed in a parliamentary vote of no confidence.
 The vote was instigated by the Spanish Socialist Workers' Party (SPOE), and supported by four other parties, providing a majority of four.